-In his spare time, Frank is with his wife and twins, working on his historic home or playing with his Saint Bernard.
-He is an automotive aficionado, is learning to sail, and is a fan of good bourbon.
+In his spare time, Frank enjoy spending time with his wife and twins, working on his historic home or playing with his Saint Bernard.
+An automotive aficionado, Frank is also a fan of good bourbon.

-University of Richmond, School of Law, summa cum laude
+University of Richmond School of Law, J.D., summa cum laude

 York College of Pennsylvania, magna cum laude